uva-cs/dsa2/pa/pa1/index.md

 ### Output

-Your output will be a list of integers indicating the sequence of cities which starts in the start city and ends in the destination city, that also maximizes the average of available capacity percentage of truck available capacity.
+Your output will be a list of integers indicating the sequence of cities which starts in the start city and ends in the destination city, that also *minimizes the sum of load percentages*.
 The main method provided will print this list one city per line.
 An example output is given below.

 ### Running Time Requirements